 I scheduled the first one, an EMG, for October 12, a week from today.
 This was scheduled back on September 23.
 At that time, they put me on the cancellation list for today, and made a firm appointment for October 12.
 I normally don’t do that “cancellation list” stuff, because it is more a convenience for the doctor and the facility than it is for me.
 If someone cancels, they will have a backup just so they don’t lose any revenue for that time slot.
 I recognize that idle equipment and staff mean money down the drain, but that’s not my problem.
 Essentially, I have to block that day and not schedule anything else, while they have the option of plugging me in (literally, in this case) if their need arises.
 Of course, if nothing “opens up”, they have no interest in calling me to let me know that I can release the time.
 If they do call me to slot me in, it is usually at the last minute, after I had already given up on them.

 Moving right along, today was the “cancellation list” day, and I had heard squat from them until about 11:30 today, when they finally called.
 My voice mail answered the call on my pain-in-the-ass line, the number that I give out to people I don’t want to call me.
 (My doctor’s office has my cell phone number, but they are forbidden to hand it out without my permission.)
 The call had nothing to do with today — it couldn’t have, because I would have had to show up at 8:00 AM.
 Instead, it politely informed me that the neurologist wouldn’t be there next Monday, so I would have to reschedule.
 This is the same old arrogant medical industry crap that caused me to fire my periodontist a few years ago.
 (Read my rant about him.)
+If you want to learn my opinions on periodontists and how I select the one which is best for me click here to investigate.
 My options were to reschedule a week later to the 19th, when the big doc would be there, or set it up with another neurologist.
 I felt that if my internist asked for a specific neurologist, which he did, I should insist upon him being the one who does the job.
 However, scheduling an “emergency” extra day at homecoming weekend at Wake Forest or whatever the hell it is that is so important that he cannot keep his commitments to his patients is enough to make me want to dump this guy already.
 Some first impression!

 Nevertheless, I returned the call to “Debbie”, and after being subjected to a lengthy outgoing announcement and an interminable series of menu options, I arrived at her voice mailbox.
 I left a message stating that I would reschedule for the 19th, but I also wanted to know what caused me to be rescheduled.
 Of course, Debbie works for the diagnostic facility and she has no control over doctors, which I recognized in my harangue.
 I just wanted to let her know that this type of unilateralism is what drives patients nuts.
 Perhaps she will mention it to the big doc, but probably not, because she’s a lowly scheduler and probably wouldn’t get the time of day from him.
 However, Debbie either isn’t very efficient or she, like the rest of them, doesn’t really care about being efficient.
 My call to her at 1:00 PM has not yet been returned at 3:30 PM.